Last Modified Date: 15 Jan 2019

 - Tableau Server

-Google SheetsTo connect to Google Sheets data sources, use the native connector in Tableau Desktop and Tableau Server 10.0 and higher.
+Google SheetsTo connect to Google Sheets data sources, use the native connector in Tableau Desktop.
+For more information, see Tableau Desktop Product Help: Google Sheets.

-Additional InformationFor more information about Web Data Connector, see Tableau Community: Web Data Connector in the Community.
+Additional InformationFor more information about Web Data Connector, see Tableau Community: Web Data Connector in the Community Forums.